-If you decided to sell your house to simply life, lock in gains, downsize, or relocate for a job, this article will help you minimize your tax bill.
+If you decide to sell your house to simplify life, lock in gains, downsize, or relocate for a job, this article will help you minimize your capital gains tax bill.
+You may even be able to pay no capital gains tax after selling your house for big bucks.

 According to the IRS, most home sellers do not incur capital gains due to the $250,000 and $500,000 exclusion for single and married couples.
-This makes sense since the median home price is roughly $210,000 in 2018, and the average holding period is nine years.
+This makes sense since the median home price is roughly $350,000 in 2021.

-But let’s say you plan to sell a property in an expensive coastal city where your gains are much greater than $250,000 / $500,000.
-There’s a good chance you still won’t owe much in capital gains tax if any if you keep proper records.
+But let's say you plan to sell a property where your gains are much greater than $250,000 / $500,000.
+Fear not!
+There's still a good chance you still won't owe much in capital gains tax if any.
+Let's go through how with an example.

-If you haven’t received a 1099-S, call the title company and ask for one so that your records and the IRS’s records match.
-While you’re at it, ask the title company for the HUD-1 settlement statement or Closing Disclosure from when you purchased your home and for how much.
-You want to make sure you have the proper date and cost basis in place for when you do your taxes.
+While you're at it, ask the title company for the HUD-1 settlement statement or Closing Disclosure.
+The document will show the date you purchased the home and for exactly how much.
+Knowing the correct purchase date and cost basis are a must when you do your taxes.

 Always take pictures of each receipt and keep a spreadsheet of all your home improvement work.
 The spreadsheet should include a date for when work was completed, the description of the work, the vendor, and the cost.

-Example Of A Large Home Sale Gain With No Tax Liability
+Example Of A Profitable Home Sale Gain With No Tax Liability

-Construction, renovation, and home improvement cost: Over a 15 year time period, this homeowner spent $373,000 making their home perfect.
-It feels wonderful living in a completely remodeled home compared to an aging rental, especially as your wealth and tastes grow over time.
-Further, almost all the costs are deductible.
-This is where having records of all your costs over the years is so important.
+Over a 15-year time period, this homeowner spent $373,000 making their home perfect.
+It feels wonderful living in a completely remodeled home compared to an aging rental.
+For many people, as their wealth grows their tastes also grow over time.
+The global pandemic saw a massive home remodeling boom as people spent more time at home.

-Cost to purchase the home in 2003: Typically, home buyers will pay between about 2 to 5 percent of the purchase price of their home in closing fees.
+The seller bought the home for $800,000 in 2003.
+Typically, a home buyer will pay between about 2 to 3 percent of the purchase price of the home in closing fees.
 This homeowner paid 1 percent of the purchase price in closing fees due to some negotiating.
 Here are some typical fees homebuyers may face.

 - Application Fee: This fee covers the cost for the lender to process your application.
 It can often include things like a credit check for your credit score or appraisal as well.